 An oar has one blade, the part that goes into the water and is supported by a fulcrum, the oarlock, while a paddle usually has two blades and one hand of the paddler acts as the fulcrum.

 A paddler will also be facing the direction of travel while a rower will be facing rearward.

 Paddles are most commonly seen being used on canoes and kayaks.

-Propelling a Jon boat using a paddle may be necessary when other forms of propulsion are not suitable, this might be when:
+Propelling a Jon boat using a paddle (the right type of paddle) may be necessary when other forms of propulsion are not suitable, this might be when:

 - Oars become too cumbersome in certain environments.

 - Rowing may not be feasible because oarlocks are not be fitted.

 - Stealth is required.